lantunes/chemgrams/README.md

 ```
 for a molecule _S_, and _SA_ is the synthetic accessibility score.
 Also, a
 6-gram language model (with modified Kneser-Ney smoothing without pruning)
-of DeepSMILES strings was used, created from the same corpus that the
+of DeepSMILES strings was used, estimated from the same corpus that the
-ChemTS model was trained on.
-The language model informs a search using
+ChemTS model was trained on (~250,000 SMILES strings).
+The language model
-MCTS with PUCT.
+informs a search using MCTS with PUCT.

 ### Chemgrams vs. ChemTS